7 GREAT SURFING SPOTS IN VIETNAM

 While the main beach in Nha Trang is perhaps better known as the site of cool cocktail bars and throbbing pub crawls that last well into the night, it's also got a good set of onshore breaks of its own.
 However, it's likely that you'll hardly see a surfer here for the whole stay – a fact that's largely due to the absence of any real surf school or rental place, and that Nha Trang's swells are mainly wind-driven.
 That makes it a great place for some bodyboarding in Vietnam, or for tumbling around in the head-high swells, even if it's never going to be Oahu.
 Nha Trang is always a favourite stop on the Vietnam Explorer tour.

 Back Beach, Vung Tau

-Hailed by many as the best surfing spot in all of Vietnam, the long and salt-washed stretch of golden sand that is Back Beach can be found poking out of the very end of Indochina, just where the sprawling megalopolis of Ho Chi Minh city gives way to the Mekong Delta.
+Back Beach is hailed by many as the best surfing spot in all of Vietnam, the long and salt-washed stretch of golden sand that is Back Beach can be found poking out of the very end of Indochina, just where the sprawling megalopolis of Ho Chi Minh city gives way to the Mekong Delta.
 It's a pretty place, with oodles of shacks touting board rentals lining up along the shore.
 The swells roll in from morning until night off the South China Sea, offering a series of eminently rideable beach breaks that resemble the left-right rollers or Biarritz when they're in full swing.
 You'll likely be in the company of just a few expats from Europe, and always bear in mind that November can bring some pretty challenging onshore gusts.

 Nam O, Da Nang